 Annual Print Competition

-This competition consists of four rounds.
+This competition consists of three rounds.
 This is an opportunity for Members to present their work in the form of mounted prints.
 Members are allowed enter up to two prints in each round.
 This competition is also judged by external judges who again give a short critique of each of the submitted images identifying what they like about the images and and make suggestions for changes that could be tried that might make the image more satisfying for the author or to other judges.

 If Members do not wish to join in the league competitions, they are still invited to enter images ‘for comment only’.

 To challenge the creativity and skills of Members, there are two themed competitions.
 Each year different themes are set and an external judge provides a short critique on the images identifying what they like about the images and make suggestions for changes that could be tried that might make the image more satisfying for the author or to other judges.
 At the end of the critiques the judge then gives awards for the images considered to most match the chosen theme.